How to identify a cyber-attack

 The General Data Protection Regulation (GDPR) defines personal data and limits its scope to such data.

-If a breach of personal data is likely to result in a risk to the rights and freedoms of individuals, it must be reported to the ICO.
-Data controllers can be fined more than £10m for failing to report a breach.
+If a personal data breach is likely to result in a risk to the rights and freedoms of individuals, you must report the breach to the ICO.

-Read more about cybersecurity and GDPR
+Learn more about cybersecurity and GDPR.

 You can report all breaches to: